liaoooyx/t4m/README.md

      You can run the command `set T4M_HOME` to check the system variable.

-3. Execute the `t4m-web-1.0-SNAPSHOT.jar` file which is placed in the `t4m/run/` directory.
+3. Start-up.
+Execute the `t4m-web-1.0-SNAPSHOT.jar` file which is placed in the `t4m/bin/` directory.

    - For Linux or Mac user, assume the root path of `t4m` is `/absolute/path/to/t4m`.

      ```
-     cd /absolute/path/to/t4m/run
+     cd /absolute/path/to/t4m/bin
      java -jar t4m-web-1.0-SNAPSHOT.jar
      ```